Skip to main content Skip to footer

 Some of our initiatives include:

-Our Environmental Working Party has been brought together to oversee the development and embedding of our Environmental Strategy and action plan to support our journey towards net carbon zero.
+Our Environmental Working Party oversees the development and embedding of our Environmental Strategy and action plan to support our journey towards net carbon zero.

 We are working with a specialist consultant, Adecoe to develop our approach to meeting all of the environmental targets for our tenants' homes, all Group-owned premises, including our offices, community centres, vehicles, and all activities.